CjSong97/tutorial-v2/content/ddk/check.md

 	}
 }
 ```
-What this class does is enforce that when the classes are the same, the members can always be accessed, while in a subclass you would onle be able to access members of the superclass that are not private.
-In all other cases, only public member can be accessed.
-Now we will write a check that checks the accessibility of a referred member.
+What this class does is enforce that when the classes are the same, the members can always be accessed, while in a subclass you would only be able to access members of the superclass that are not private.
+In all other cases, only public members can be accessed.
+Now we will write a Check that checks the accessibility of a referred member.
 By writing a check instead of a scoping rule for it, we can also provide better error messages instead of the default "couldn't resolve reference to.." message that is usually given by something out of scope.

 ### DDK
 ```javascript